-Emissaries from Merck, CVS, and Refinery29 told us us what sales teams should understand about a company and the market they serve before going into the sale, and how they can best get their buyers’ attention:
+Emissaries from Merck, CVS, and Refinery29 told us us what sales teams should understand about a company and the business buying decision process before going into the sale, and how they can best get their buyers’ attention:

 - Going through the business is a great way to connect with buyers, but don’t forget to bring in IT early (and often).